 Creative Homesteading Workshops – Summer 2015

-The 2015 summer workshops series for adults (and teens) has finished for the season.
-Read about our recent workshop below.
+The 2016 summer workshops series for adults (and teens) is getting ready to open for registration.
+Read about our 2015 workshops below.
 To be alerted to upcoming workshops and events, join our mailing list.

 June 20, 2015 – 1-3 p.m.

 This workshop covers all the information you need to get going in the garden.
 From site selection, soil preparation, crop planning, seed starting, pest management and harvesting — you will learn all the basic tools to plan your garden space for optimal production and enjoyment.
 There will not only be discussion, but practical hands on activities as well!
 This class is designed for brand new gardeners and anyone who wants to know more about gardening.

 Sheryll Durrant is an urban farmer, educator and food justice advocate.
 She is the director of the urban farm and garden program for Sustainable Flatbush and is currently a 2014 certificate student in Urban Agriculture at Farm School NYC.
 Sheryll is a certified master composter through the NYC Compost Project, a 2013 WAAB Fellow, and in 2012 she received a Certificate of Achievement in Community Organizing from Citizens Committee For NYC Neighborhood Leadership Institute.
 As a 2014/15 Outreach Fellow for Five Borough Farms/Farming Concrete she helped to measure the impact of urban agriculture in NYC.

 In this hands-on medicine making class we will focus on creating a home first aid kit for summer maladies.
 We will address the following conditions: cuts and scrapes, burns (sun and fire), bug bites, muscle aches, bleeding and bruises, and poison ivy and poison oak rash.
 We will talk about safety and effectiveness of various ingredients as well as child friendly dosages.
 Extensive handouts will be provided.